jvysvn/odin-recipes/README.md

-# odin-recipes
-recipes site for the odin project
+recipes for the odin project